What Can Be Worse Than a Car Accident?

 Car accidents of any kind are traumatic specifically hit-and-run auto accident a for all involved: bystanders, drivers, passengers, and (of course) victims.
 The damages tend to be particularly severe in freeway accidents.
 Everyone is affected by the crash, in one way or another.
 Legal processes can bring justice and compensation to those who suffered.
 But what happens if the driver who caused the accident suddenly drives off – leaving the victims to pick up the pieces without even knowing who the offender is?
 This is called a hit-and-run auto accident.

 According to the National Highway Traffic Safety Administration, the number of fatal hit-and-run crashes is on the rise despite the overall number of traffic-related deaths decreasing across the US.
 Traffic safety officials have reported an increase in drunk drivers fleeing the scene of an accident.
 Tragically, many of these accidents involve pedestrians and serious injuries.

 The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have been in a hit-and-run accident.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
-You can contact us for a free consultation, or read on to find out more about hit-and-run accidents in Arizona.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
+You can contact us for a free consultation, or read on to find out more.

 Many hit-and-run cases involve a DUI component.

 As experienced attorneys for DUI hit-and-run cases, we’ve worked on many cases where the DUI driver has tried to bring a defense in an attempt to excuse their behavior or try to lessen their charges.
 Some of the more-common defenses we’ve seen as attorneys include the “it wasn’t me” defense, claiming they weren’t driving under the influence at the time and even the more ‘offensive’ defense the evidence was incorrectly collected by police.